Overview of Kentucky Taxes

 As of 2018, Kentuckians are taxed at flat rate of 5%.
 The state previously had progressive tax rates (ranging from 2% up to 6%) but changed to a flat rate during a tax reform in early 2018.

-You will also be charged local income taxes, called occupational taxes in the state.
-Sorry to say this but not only will you be charged county taxes, but if you live on one of the cities within a county that also charge local taxes, you’ll be taxed for both.
+You also be have to pay local income taxes, which Kentucky calls occupational taxes.
+Not only will you be charged county taxes, but if you live in a city that also charge local taxes, you’ll be taxed for both.
 Most counties and cities charge a percentage, ranging from 0.05% to 3.00%.
 These taxes are levied on your wages, not your taxable income.

 Local Income Taxes